 - Your toddler may experience fears and bad dreams, as his imagination emerges.
 This is more likely to occur if he is exposed to scary TV or stories.
 Using a night light can really help to make him feel less fearful at night.

 - If your toddler becomes wakeful and distressed night after night after having been a good sleeper, it is worth deworming him

-- By far the most common reason that toddler sleep issues arise is the batttle over It is very common for toddlers to try and negotiate where they sleep, what time they sleep, how many stories you read and where you should be when they sleep.
-Pushing bounadaries is a very normal process that toddlers go through.
+- It is very common for toddlers to try and negotiate where they sleep, what time they sleep, how many stories you read and where you should be when they sleep.
+Pushing boundaries is a very normal process that toddlers go through.

-The best way to manage toddler sleep issues that are based in pushing bounadries is with the A, B, C approach.
+The best way to manage toddler sleep issues that are based in pushing boundaries is with the A, B, C approach.

 If your toddler calls to you in the night, or climbs out of bed at bedtime try the following:

 - Reinforce the boundary that he must go to sleep quietly (or stay in his bed or whatever your are aiming for)

 - Acknowledge – “I know that you want … mommy to sit/ to come into mommy’s bed….”

 - Choice: “So, Mommy can sit in your room if you are quiet but if you climb out of bed, mommy will go out”